jadecobra/python_tdd_exercises/source/classes.rst

         def method_a():
             return None

-  and the terminal shows :ref:`AssertionError`.
+  the terminal shows :ref:`AssertionError`.
 Progress!

 * I then change the value that ``method_a`` returns to match the expectation of the test